Phase behavior of hard circular arcs: methods

 \end{widetext} Not only would the values of $\mathtt{S}_1$ and $\mathtt{S}_2$ be obtainable from the $r \rightarrow \infty$ limit of, respectively, ${\mathcal G}_1(r)$ and ${\mathcal G}_2(r)$ but also the calculation of orientational pair--correlation functions allows one to more profoundly characterise the orientational order of a phase.
 In fact, the possible tendency of two particles to mutually align can be characterised for any distance separating them and the way by which that long-distance limit is approached can be probed \cite{comment1}.

-The possible formation of anisotropic phases suggests the definition of additional orientational pair--correlation functions whose argument is the inter-particle distance vector between two particles that is resolved along a certain specific direction.
+The possible formation of anisotropic phases suggests the definition of additional orientational pair--correlation functions whose argument is the inter-particle distance vector that is resolved along a certain specific direction.
 In particular, one can consider the orientational pair--correlation function ${\mathcal G}_{1,\perp}^{\hat{\mathbf{u}}}(r_{\perp})$ defined as: \begin{widetext}

 \end{widetext} It probes the polar orientational correlations between two particles separated by a distance vector that is resolved along the direction perpendicular to the orientation of one of them.